3 Ingredient Cocktails

 Looks like mouthwash but tastes like liquid After Eight chocolates.
 Dessert and after dinner minty drink in one.

-The bitterness of Campari, toned down by passion fruit sugar syrup.
+Bitter liqueur toned down by passion fruit flavoured sugar syrup.

 Citrussy, reminiscent of a blue Cosmo.